What to Declare When Re-entering Your Country of Origin

 - You are allowed to bring as much cash across the border as you wish but you must declare any amount greater than $10,000.
 The border services seizes millions of dollars in cash every year.

 You will be asked to provide the price you actually paid for each item, including taxes.
-If you don’t know for sure, estimate.
+You should always save your sales receipts (no matter what language or currency) in case you’re asked to produce them.
+You should pack the items you’re declaring separately, and have them easy to get to in case officials want to see them.
+If you don’t know the exact purchase price of an item, estimate its value.
 If you did not buy the item yourself—for example, if it is a gift—estimate it’s fair retail value in the country in which you received it.

 Canadian residents have the option of obtaining Traveler Declaration Cards (TDC) that can be presented any time you cross into Canada using a FAST lane.
 The card is filled out before arriving in Canada and then handed to the FAST lane border officer.
 If you exceed your personal exemption, the duties and tax owing will be charged to your credit card.